-Dwarfed though he was by the giants around him, yet cracking the whip none the less on that account, the ‘Little General’, as Barry Seabourne came to be known, was a shrewd master-tactician with all the arts of serum-half wizardry at his command: the slick sleight-of-hand conspiracy with loose forward Ray Batten; the roundabout switch with live-wire stand-off Mick Shoebottom; the overarm dummy that seemingly hypnotised would-be tacklers into stoat-like immobility; raking punts to the flank, for wingers to chase; relieving grubber-kicks to touch; cunning blind-side sorties; inspirational defence-splitting passes that turned ‘red’ into ‘green’, with never a hint of amber in between, and sent his shock troops motoring upfield in top gear; and finally, a drop-goal toll that time and again reduced the opposition to frenzied desperation.
+Dwarfed though he was by the giants around him, yet cracking the whip none the less on that account, the ‘Little General’, as Barry Seabourne came to be known, was a shrewd master-tactician with all the arts of scrum-half wizardry at his command: the slick sleight-of-hand conspiracy with loose forward Ray Batten; the roundabout switch with live-wire stand-off Mick Shoebottom; the overarm dummy that seemingly hypnotised would-be tacklers into stoat-like immobility; raking punts to the flank, for wingers to chase; relieving grubber-kicks to touch; cunning blind-side sorties; inspirational defence-splitting passes that turned ‘red’ into ‘green’, with never a hint of amber in between, and sent his shock troops motoring upfield in top gear; and finally, a drop-goal toll that time and again reduced the opposition to frenzied desperation.
 An Artful Dodger in the Jonty Parkin-Herbert Goodfellow mould, Barry was a ‘natural’, whose blend of flair, finesse and downright chicanery more than made up for any lack of pace.

 Once upon a time there was.
 Barry’s early career reads like a fairy story!
 Born on 16th February 1947 on the wrong side of the river, though he could scarcely be held responsible for that, he was a box of tricks from the start, even as an eight-year-old at Bewerley Street C.P.
 School, before going on to Belle Isle Secondary Modern to win his spurs as captain of Yorkshire Schoolboys for two seasons.
 And more, for he succeeded in bamboozling Alex Murphy, the Lancashire No 7, into a state of speechless, bunco-booth bewilderment.